 The difference is a matter of cost and time.
 You might be able to accomplish this challenge on your own, but it will inevitably eat into your available hours.

 Managing a Metric Ton of Data

-For more help regarding resource utilization metrics, project resource management, or digital project management, subscribe to The Digital Project Manager newsletter.
+For more help regarding resource utilization metrics, project resource management best practices, or other digital project management topics, subscribe to The Digital Project Manager newsletter.